wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 <tr>
 <td markdown="span">~collector</td>
 <td markdown="span">~collector.points.valid, ~collector.histograms.valid</td>
-<td markdown="span">Valid metric points or histogram points received by the collector.</td></tr>
+<td markdown="span">Valid metric points or histogram points received by the collector.
+If the points received by the collector are valid, they are sent to the Wavefront service.</td></tr>
 <tr>
 <td markdown="span">~collector</td>
 <td markdown="span">~collector.points.batches, ~collector.histograms.batches</td>
-<td markdown="span">Number of batches of points or histogram points received by the collector, either via the proxy or via the direct ingestion API</td></tr>
+<td markdown="span">Number of batches of points or histogram points received by the collector, either via the proxy or via the direct ingestion API.
+In the histogram context a batch is the number of HTTP POST requests.</td></tr>
 <tr>
 <td markdown="span">~collector</td>
 <td markdown="span">~collector.points.undecodable, ~collector.histograms.undecodable</td>